-Maybe you’re worried someone you love is being abused.
-If so, click here.
+Are you worried someone you love is being abused?

-Leigh Ann Bryant has been married to her best friend, Lonnie, for thirteen years.
-Together they share a son, Joseph, who is a competitive gymnast and homeschooled sixth grader.
-Her baby in the story, Vincent, is now a man of twenty enjoying the freedoms of college life, yet continuing to love and support his mother.
-Leigh Ann also has a grown stepson, Bailey—a coach and teacher.
-He and his wife, Lacey, have three daughters.
+Leigh Ann Bryant has been married to her best friend, Lonnie, for 19 years.
+Together they share a son, Joseph, a high school senior and State Champion gymnast.
+Her baby in the story, Vincent, is now a man of 26 and continues to love and support his mother.
+Lonnie’s son, Bailey, is a pastor, husband, and father to 4 beautiful daughters.

-Leigh Ann is a compassionate full time acute dialysis RN, an avid cheerleader for her gymnast son, and an insatiable reader and writer.
-Completely devoted to her family, she cherishes the time they spend together, whether it’s celebrating special times, world travel, or playing board games.
-She serves in many areas at her home church in Fort Worth, Texas, with her main focus being the youth and missions.
+A compassionate writer, editor, and nurse, Leigh Ann is completely devoted to her family.
+She cherishes the time they spend together, whether it’s celebrating special times, traveling the world, or playing board games.
+She has served in many areas at her home church in Fort Worth, Texas, with her main focus being the youth and missions.

-Leigh Ann’s passion is to see others free.
+Seeing others set free is Leigh Ann’s passion.
 Free from abusive relationships, free from the bondage of shame and guilt, and free from the wages of sin.
 She is a Platform Guest/Speaker with “I Am Second XTreme” and Bill Glass’ “Behind the Walls” prison ministry.
 In addition, she is involved with several women’s shelters, ministering to women in situations she is painfully experienced in.
-In an effort to increase awareness of domestic violence, she speaks in a variety of venues and serves as a board member of Lillian Smith Family Violence Foundation.
+In an effort to increase awareness of domestic violence, she speaks in a variety of venues.